isabella232/sign-integrations.en/help/workday/install.md

 ## Common questions {#faq}

-### Why is the status not being updated within [!DNT Workday] even when the document is fully signed? {#why-is-the-status-not-being-updated-within-workday-even-the-document-is-fully-signed}
+### Why is the status not being updated within [!DNL Workday] even when the document is fully signed? {#why-is-the-status-not-being-updated-within-workday-even-the-document-is-fully-signed}

-The document status in [!DNT Workday] may not reflect if the candidate does not click the '[!UICONTROL Submit]' button after signing in Adobe Sign.
+The document status in [!DNL Workday] may not reflect if the candidate does not click the '[!UICONTROL Submit]' button after signing in Adobe Sign.

-As per [!DNT Workday] task Check eSignature Signing Status: To start the process, the user can submit the associated Inbox task.
+As per [!DNL Workday] task Check eSignature Signing Status: To start the process, the user can submit the associated Inbox task.

-As per [!DNT Workday] Development: The original signing completes the process only if the user submits the inbox task after signing the document.
+As per [!DNL Workday] Development: The original signing completes the process only if the user submits the inbox task after signing the document.
 After signing, the iframe is closed and the user is redirected to the same task where they can click the [!UICONTROL Submit] button to complete the process.